 Water levels on the Great Lakes and related waterways are expected to be impacted by climate change.
-Water levels have fluctuated from record low levels to record high levels during the past decade and similar fluctuations could occur in the future.
+Water levels have fluctuated from record low levels to record high levels during the past decade and similar fluctuations are likely to occur in the future.